frederic-perez/AmE-dictionary/data/dictionary.md

 __write-in votes__
 __write-up__ _n_ :two::hammer:
 __writhe__ _v_ :eight::hammer: (writhed, writhing) _Dirt flies as 2,500 pounds writhing animal charge across the arena._ _Like writhing red fire._ _The river came alive, writhing._ _Joe writhed in terrible pain._
-__writing on the wall, the__ An omen of impending disaster or ruin. _I've seen the writing on the wall._
+__writing on the wall, the__ An omen of impending disaster or ruin. _I’ve seen the writing on the wall._
 __writs__ _n_
 __wrong__ :mute:[~~w~~rong]
 __wrongdoing__